 4. Repeat on opposite side and then on remaining two sides.

 5. Using a ruler, mark a small dot 1/4″ in from both edges at all four corners.

 6. Sew all four edges together using a 1/4″ seam allowance.
 On one side, leave an 8″ opening for turning blanket right-sides-out.
 I highly suggest using a walking-foot if you have one to avoid any stretching or puckering.

 As you are sewing each side, pull the next side out of the way and sew seam until you get to the marked 1/4″ dot.
-When you get to the quarter inch dot, raise the needle, turn the blanket to sew the next side.
-Pull the side of the cotton fabric you just sewed away and start sewing the new side of cotton fabric to the Cuddle fabric at the 1/4″ dot.
+When you get to the quarter inch dot lift the needle and turn the blanket.
+Pull the side of the cotton fabric you just sewed away and start sewing the new side of cotton fabric to the Cuddle fabric beginning at the 1/4″ dot.

 7. To make mitered corners pull the Cuddle fabric away from the cotton fabric.
 Start with one corner and pull the corner ‘flap’ taught, matching up raw edges to create a triangle.
 Fold the Cuddle fabric in half diagonally on itself, matching up intersecting seams for that corner.
 This should create a 45 degree angle next to the triangle ‘flap.’
 Line up a ruler with the folded edge of the Cuddle fabric and mark a line.

 I’d suggest putting a pin in to hold everything together while you take it to your machine.